Medical Aid in Dying (MAiD)

 When it comes to the eligibility requirements for medical aid in dying, a two-track approach was introduced into the Criminal Code: one for those whose natural death is reasonably foreseeable and another for those whose natural death is not reasonably foreseeable.

-• Be insured within the meaning of the Health Insurance Act
+• Be insured according to the Health Insurance Act

-• Experience enduring and unbearable physical or psychological suffering that cannot be relieved in a manner the patient deems tolerable
+• Experience constant and unbearable physical or psychological suffering that cannot be relieved in a manner the person deems tolerable.

 To top